 In fourth year you choose four courses from the wide range available, and complete an honours dissertation of your choice.

-4 Highers at AABB (minimum) but typically AAAAA (first sitting) including English.
+4 Highers at AAAA (minimum) but typically 5 Highers at AAAAA (by end of S5 preferred) including English.

 Widening access entry: